waschinski/rivalquack/README.md

 An unofficial solo variant by Marek Tupy for The Quacks of Quedlinburg by Wolfgang Warsch implemented by Andreas Waschinski using Quasar Framework

+A web demo of the project can be found at my [Github page](https://waschinski.github.io/rivalquack/).

+If you want to build it on your own, clone this repository and follow these steps:

 ## Install the dependencies

 ```bash